 The amount of time between DUIs matters based on the context of the person’s behavior and how dangerous that person is perceived to be in the eyes of the community.

 The shorter the amount of time between DUIs, the more of a danger the person is perceived to be, and the more serious the person’s case will be handled.
-The more time there is between DUIs, the less of a danger and the less serious a person may be perceived to be.
+The more time there is between drunk driving charges, the less of a danger and the less serious a person may be perceived to be.
 Some of the penalties are worse for second, third, and fourth offense DUIs no matter how far apart they are.
-No matter the severity of the penalties, an individual must not hesitate before contacting a West Palm Beach second offense DUI attorney as soon as possible.
+No matter the severity of the penalties, an individual charged with a second drunk driving offense must not hesitate before contacting a West Palm Beach lawyer as soon as possible.